astropy/asdf-astropy/docs/asdf-astropy/install.rst

 ============

-The :ref:`asdf-astropy` package has several dependencies which are all listed in the project's ``setup.cfg`` file.
+The :ref:`asdf-astropy` package has several dependencies which are all listed in the project's ``pyproject.toml`` file.
 All dependencies are available on pypi and will be automatically installed along with :ref:`asdf-astropy`.
 Most importantly, both the `asdf` and :ref:`astropy:getting-started` packages will be installed along with :ref:`asdf-astropy` which should enable full functionality.